Thanks, Johnny Donovan, Jed Babbin, sitting in for Rush Limbaugh.

 No, I agree with you, Dave.

-The Congress of the United States, the Congress of the United States still has jurisdiction over what goes on in the District of Columbia, and they should assert that jurisdiction.
+The Congress of the United States, the Congress of the United States, still has jurisdiction over what goes on in the District of Columbia, and they should assert that jurisdiction.

-There are good Republicans on the D.C.
-Committee.
+There are good Republicans on the D.C. committee.

-Uh, you know, there are some guys who are pretty liberal too, you know, Tom Davis, he's pretty liberal and he's retiring this year, but there's no reason why those folks shouldn't stand up exactly to do the right thing and to compel the District of Columbia to pass a law that passes the test laid down by the Supreme Court.
+But there's no reason why those folks shouldn't stand up exactly to do the right thing and to compel the District of Columbia to pass a law that passes the test laid down by the Supreme Court.

-How about uh Dave in Spartanburg, South Carolina?
+How about Dave in Spartanburg, South Carolina?

 Thanks for the call.